FernandoBasso/devhowto/docs/purescript/functions.md

 0
 ```

-Saving lambda expression to a variable:
+Assigning a lambda expression to a variable:

 ```purescript
 > f = (\n -> mod n 2)
 > f 3
 1
 ```

 ```